semaphoreci/docs/docs/essentials/configuring-pre-flight-checks.md

 - [boolean flag](/ci-cd-environment/environment-variables/#semaphore_pipeline_promotion) describing if the pipeline is an initial one or a promotion
 - [GitHub username](/ci-cd-environment/environment-variables/#semaphore_pipeline_promoted_by) of a person triggering the promotion

-Based on that, you can define commands in pre-flight checks ensuring that a person who started a promotion is entitled to do so.
+Based on that, you can define commands in pre-flight checks to ensure that the person who started a promotion has a sufficient permission level.
 As an example, we'll demonstrate how to restrict the possibility of promoting to a selected group of users:

 ```bash
 printf '%s\n' 'user-1' 'user-2' 'user-3' > allowed_users.txt